dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 Whitchurch acquired its present name after the construction of a Norman church in white Grinshill stone (replacing a wooden Saxon church), from the Middle English for "White Church".
 Originally a Roman settlement it was half way between Wroxeter and Chester and so was known as Mediolanum (the place in the middle of the plain).
 In the Doomsday book it was known as Westune (indicating its situation on the Western border of England).

-The Norman church was extended in Medieval times, but collaspsed on Sunday 31st July 1711.
+The Norman church was extended in medieval times, but collaspsed on Sunday 31st July 1711.

 The present church was built on the same site, this time of red sandstone.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/churches/2019-02-09_14_13_23_DSC_3263_DxO.jpg)